Kuwaiti politician jailed for insulting emir - lawyer

 The Kuwaiti criminal court found Musallam al-Barrak, an outspoken former member of parliament, guilty of insulting Sheikh Sabah al-Ahmad al-Sabah in a speech in October last year in which he appealed to the emir to avoid "autocratic rule".

-"I did not insult the emir.
-I addressed the head of the state," Barrak told the Dubai-based al-Arabiya television in an interview.
-"My speech to the head of the state and addressing authorities is permitted."

-After the sentencing, the latest manifestation of a crackdown on opposition activists, the Kuwaiti stock market briefly dipped by 1.3 percent but rebounded later.
+The Kuwaiti stock market briefly dipped by 1.3 percent after the sentence but recovered soon after.

 Kuwait was buffeted by large street protests last year after the emir changed voting laws, which prompted the opposition to boycott a general election in December and produced a parliament more friendly toward the government.